 His students inspire him to be the best.

 “I direct our thoracic surgery training program and take my role very seriously in training future leaders and surgeons.
 It is critically important to lead by example and instill in our trainees the importance of being the best physician you can be.
 But I make sure to tell any incoming medical student to choose your career in medicine solely based on what you have a passion for.
 Oftentimes, students are driven towards fields in high demand, but that is unpredictable and can change over time.”

 Technology is revolutionizing cardiac treatment.

 “Cardiac surgery is undergoing a monumental change as technology advances and less invasive therapies are developed.
 These advances often require close collaboration between different specialties.
 We have embraced these technological advances at all levels and are leaders in many emerging therapies.
 We collaborate daily with our cardiology colleagues and work together to individualize treatment plans only with the patient’s best interest in mind.”

 “Physicians practice in academic centers for various reasons.
 I have always enjoyed teaching and knew this would be important to me.
 I have been here at Keck Medicine of USC for over twenty years and consider my colleagues and partners as my extended family.
 I enjoy coming to work because of this and believe that Keck Medicine has a unique personal environment and is truly part of the Trojan Family.”

-Dr. Baker is the associate professor of cardiothoracic surgery.
+Dr. Baker is the professor of cardiothoracic surgery.
 Click here to view Dr. Baker’s full biography.

 Click here to learn more about the USC Cardiovascular Thoracic Institute (CVTI).